PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/object-management.md

 ---
-title: Kubernetes Object Management
+title: PlaidCloud Object Management
 content_type: concept
 weight: 15
 ---

 <!-- overview -->
-The `kubectl` command-line tool supports several different ways to create and manage Kubernetes objects.
+The `kubectl` command-line tool supports several different ways to create and manage PlaidCloud objects.
 This document provides an overview of the different approaches.
-Read the [Kubectl book](https://kubectl.docs.kubernetes.io) for details of managing objects by Kubectl.
+Read the [Kubectl book](https://kubectl.docs.PlaidCloud.io) for details of managing objects by Kubectl.

 <!-- body -->